1777 Virginia gubernatorial election

 A gubernatorial election was scheduled to be held in Virginia on May 29, 1777.
-However, when the Virginia General Assembly met to conduct the election, the incumbent governor Patrick Henry was the only candidate nominated.
+However, when the Virginia General Assembly met to conduct the election, the incumbent governor of Virginia Patrick Henry was the only candidate nominated.
 By a joint resolution of the Senate and House of Delegates, balloting was dispensed with and Henry was declared re-elected by acclamation.